Paine Field: Commercial service resumes

+The county government renamed the airport to Seattle Paine Field International Airport on July 18, 2023.
+The new name is meant to advertise the airport's proximity to Seattle.
+The Washington Air National Guard plans to transfer 14 acre at Paine Field to the Snohomish County government for industrial use and to expand an existing access road.

 Passenger terminal

 The new passenger terminal is located on the east side of the airport, near the intersection of Airport Road and 100th Street Southwest.
 Adjacent to the control tower, it has two gates and an additional hardstand space.
 The terminal includes a check-in area, a single TSA security checkpoint, a lobby with 300 seats, a coffee shop, a bar, and a food stand operated by Beecher's Handmade Cheese.

 The lobby also has a curated display case with aviation memorabilia that represent the history of Paine Field, Alaska Airlines, and United Airlines; additional public artwork is installed in the parking lot and outside the building, including a statue of Topliff Olin Paine.
 The terminal also has valet parking, curbside drop-off areas, and a ride-hail/taxi stand.

 The terminal was named the best regional airport in the world by Monocle magazine and one of the best small airports in the United States by USA Today.